Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 ALSO: You need to explicitly associate `.py` files with Python by:
 - Double-clicking on a `.py` file.
 - A popup window will ask you: How do you want to open this type of file (`.py`)?
-Click on "More options".
+Make sure the "Always use this app to open .py files" box is checked.
+Click on "More apps".
-- Check the "Use this app for all .py files" box then scroll all the way down and click on "Look for another app on this PC".
+- Scroll all the way down and click on "Look for another app on this PC".
   This opens the File Explorer.
 - In the File Explorer find the python file in `C:\Python38` and double-click on it.